citizennet/purescript-halogen-select/docs/examples.md

+title: PureScript Halogen Select Examples

 # Examples

 You can play around with a few example components here.
 However, for a much richer set of components with much more functionality, check out the [Ocelot design system by CitizenNet](https://citizennet.github.io/purescript-ocelot/#typeaheads).

+!!! warning
+    The components on this page function properly, but look horrible while we migrate CSS.

 ### Dropdown